jfrazx/envirator/README.md

 const env = new Envirator(envOpts);
 ```

-You may override the default environment strings on initialization:
+You may override the default environment strings on initialization or provide custom environments:

 ```typescript
 const env = new Env({